 What research questions will your laboratory focus on in the future?

-:
+Andrew J. Craig: Our results provide a uniform method for monitoring drainage flows by researchers and agencies.
+Future efforts will include different sizes and configurations of control structures to ensure the accuracy of the tool across applications.

 Videographer: Obtain headshots for all authors available at the filming location.